IBM/spring-boot-microservices-on-kubernetes/README.md

 * On your browser, go to `http://<your-cluster-IP>:30080`
 ![Account-balance](images/balance.png)

-## Using OpenWhisk API with Slack Notification
+# Using OpenWhisk Action with Slack Notification

 Requirements for this sections:
 * [Slack Incoming Webhook](https://api.slack.com/incoming-webhooks) in your Slack team.